- This event has passed.

 ani janzen (they/she) Bio:

-ani janzen, MPH, RD, is a fat activist and Health at Every Size® advocate in Minneapolis, MN.
+ani janzen, MPH, RD, (they/she) is a fat activist and Health at Every Size® advocate in Minneapolis, MN.
 They are the proud co-founder and co-admin of the fat liberation group, Twin Cities Fat Community, which works to connect fat people through community and activism.
 They founded the Radical Health Alliance, a nonprofit with the mission of championing the multidimensional and weight-inclusive health of fat people in Minnesota.
 Through education, support, and advocacy, Radical Health Alliance strives to eliminate weight bias, increase access to health services, and protect people from weight discrimination. ani has a BS in Dietetics, a Masters in Public Health Nutrition, and their Registered Dietitian Nutritionist (RDN) credentials.
-As a fat person and health professional, ani is most passionate about the intersection of access to healthcare and fat rights.
+As a fat person and health professional, Ani is most passionate about the intersection of access to healthcare and fat rights.
 They believe that fat liberation and HAES®, though they are different perspectives that aren’t always used in conjunction, are both necessary to truly create equitable healthcare for fat people.

 Veronica Garnett (she/her) Bio: